cloudfoundry/summit-training-classes/basics/site/content/labs/cli.md

 ## Logging in

-You can use the CLI to log into any cloud foundry you have an account in.
+You can use the CLI to log into any Cloud Foundry you have an account in.

 * Use `cf help` to find out how to login to Pivotal Web Services